Reward, Release, Respond — The Stoked Dispatch, March 2026

 Reward Activities

 The new reward activities system changes the game.
-Admins define activity definitions — the things advocates can do to earn rewards — and advocates submit requests when they’ve done them.
+Admins define activity definitions: the actions advocates can take to earn rewards.
+Advocates submit a request when they’ve done one.

 How it works for admins:

-- Navigate to a wallet configuration and create activity definitions — name, description, reward amount, and whether it requires approval or auto-approves
+- Go to a wallet and create activity definitions: set a name, description, and reward amount; choose manual approval or auto-approve

 - Toggle visibility: should advocates see this on their rewards page?
 Can they request it themselves?
 Should it appear as a quick-reward button on the wallet page?